HISTORY OF PATRIOT DAY: 9/11 Twenty Years Ago

 The memories of this one day in history were captured in the hearts of millions of Americans and people across the planet.

 Some of these memories are preserved in the National 9/11 Memorial and Museum in New York City, opened a decade ago on the 10th anniversary of the attacks.

 American’s were united against a common external enemy two decades ago.
 Everyone identified with the citizens of New York, FDNY caps and t-shirts became popular, people said, “We’re all New Yorkers.”
 For one brief shining moment, we were unified as a community.

 Creation of Patriot Day

-With the following words and many others, President George W. Bush designated September 11 to be regarded as Patriot Day or America Remembers:
+With the following words, President George W. Bush designated September 11 to be regarded as Patriot Day or America Remembers:

 By the President of the United States of America

-– from “Learning in War-Time,” The Weight of Glory
+– “Learning in War-Time,” The Weight of Glory